DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

            - -11 mod 3 = 1, since r cannot be negative.
          - APPLICATIONS:
              - Cryptology - the study of secret messages

+#WEEK 12
+- We discussed the Project which is twenty-five (25%) of our final grade.
+ - It is due on April 13, 2016 and the objective is to be able to design and develop an application for Discrete Mathematics concept using the MIT App Inventor.
+ - It includes the MIT Application itself and a written report in IEEE format.
+ - The main qualities are: <i> novelty, functionality, creativity, and over-all impact. </i>
+ -

+- GRAPH THEORY
+ - Graph
+  - Graphs are discrete structures consisting of vertices and edges that connect these vertices.
+  - A graph G = (V, E) consists of V, a nonempty set of vertices (or nodes) and E, a set of edges.
+  - Each edge has etiher one or two vertices associated with it, called its endpoints.
+  -